-- reducing or eliminating exploration activity where resulting news flow from such activities, even if expected to be positive and to add value to the Company's properties, cannot reasonably be expected to generate a positive market response and share price appreciation, given lack of investor interest and soft market conditions; - 2) reducing or eliminating certain marketing and promotional expenses that are, in normal markets, required to broaden awareness of the Company and to convey its plans and objectives to shareholders and would-be investors; - 3) ensuring cost-effective deployment of existing funds; - 4) avoiding project "overstretch" i.e. too many properties and projects, and too many commitments; - 5) minimizing discretionary disbursements; - 6) maintaining a liquidity cushion in order to address disruptions and industry downturns; and - 7) exploring alternative sources of liquidity, including teaming arrangements and the optioning or outright sale of assets
+- redoubling efforts to identify new properties, such as the newly acquired DEM prospect, that management believes offer high discovery potential, and that can be drill tested at relatively low cost, because in the current very challenging junior market conditions it appears to be the case that fresh new discoveries, or the prospect of same, are the only events that generate market excitement and share price appreciation; - reducing or eliminating exploration activity on selected properties where resulting news flow from such activities, even if expected to be positive and to add value to those properties, cannot reasonably be expected to generate a positive market response and share price appreciation, given a general lack of investor interest and overall soft market conditions; - reducing or eliminating certain marketing and promotional expenses that are, in normal markets, required to broaden awareness of the Company and to convey its plans and objectives to shareholders and would-be investors; - 4) ensuring cost-effective deployment of existing funds; - 5) avoiding project "overstretch" i.e. too many properties and projects, and too many commitments; - 6) minimizing discretionary disbursements; - 7) maintaining a liquidity cushion in order to address disruptions and industry downturns; and - 8) exploring alternative sources of liquidity, including teaming arrangements and the optioning or outright sale of assets

 Management reviews its capital management approach on an ongoing basis and believes that this approach, given the relative size of the Company, is appropriate.
-As a Tier 2 Issuer, the Company is subject to the listing requirements of the TSX Venture Exchange, which include having at least \$750,000 in net tangible assets, minimum cash in treasury adequate to carry out work plans and overheads for 12 months, and minimum working capital of \$100,000.
+The Company is not subject to any capital requirements imposed by a lending institution or regulatory body, other than that of the TSX Venture Exchange which requires adequate working capital or financial resources of the greater of (i) \$100,000 and (ii) an amount required in order to maintain operations and cover general and administrative expenses for a period of 12 months.

-Disclosure of Outstanding Share Data (as at May 23, 2023)
+Disclosure of Outstanding Share Data (as at November 21, 2023)

-Listed below are the terms of all financings closed by the Company since becoming an Issuer in 2019.
+Listed below are the key terms of all financings closed by the Company since becoming an Issuer in 2019.

-On October 4, 2019, the Company closed its Initial Public Offering (IPO) of 17,250,000 units at a purchase price of \$0.20 per unit for gross proceeds of \$3,450,000.
-Each unit consisted of one common share of the Company and one half of one common share purchase warrant.
-Each whole warrant entitles the holder to purchase one common share for a period of 24 months from closing at a price of \$0.25.
-In connection with the offering, the Company paid the agents a commission of \$241,500 equal to 7% of the gross proceeds of the offering, and issued to the agents 1,207,500 common share purchase warrants entitling the agents to purchase one common share at a price of \$0.20 per common share until October 4, 2021.
+October 4, 2019: the Company completed an initial public offering of 17,250,000 units of the Company at a purchase price of \$0.20 per unit for gross proceeds of \$3,450,000.
+Each unit consisted of one common share of the Corporation and one half of one common share purchase warrant.
+Each whole warrant entitled the holder to purchase one common share for a period of 24 months from closing at a price of \$0.25 per common share.

-On May 21, 2020, the Company completed a non-brokered private placement financing of 1,757,388 flow-through (FT) common shares and no warrants at a price of \$0.67 per FT share, for gross proceeds of \$1,177,450.
-In connection with the offering, the Company paid a finder's fee of \$40,000 and issued 35,147 finder's warrants entitling the finder to purchase one common share at a price of \$0.67 until May 21, 2022.
-The fair value of the 35,147 broker warrants issued, in the amount of \$12,291, was estimated using the Black-Scholes option pricing model under the following assumptions: share price of \$0.67, expected dividend yield of 0%, expected volatility of 100%, risk-free interest rate of 0.30%, at an exercise price of \$0.67 and an expected life of 2 years.
+May 21, 2020: the Company completed a non-brokered private placement financing of 1,757,388 flow-through common shares and no warrants at a price of \$0.67 per flow-through share, for gross proceeds of \$1,177,450.
+In connection with the offering, the Company paid a finder's fee of \$40,000 and issued 35,147 broker's warrants entitling the holder to purchase one common share at a price of \$0.67 until May 21, 2022.